Common Aquatic Animals: Names, Facts & Examples

 • Fish breathe underwater using gills.

-• Most have fins and scales to help them swim.
+• Most fish have fins and scales that help them swim.

 Fish